Charlie Davey (footballer)

 "[The new man] Davey showed great promise.
 Davey is a tall young player, who marks splendidly, and should be a success on the forward line, his six goals being a fine performance.
 He is aged 19 years, and is 6ft.
 3½in.
 [192cm.] in height".

 The next match, the 1927 Semi-Final that Carlton lost to Richmond 12.10 (82) to 11.10 (76), he played at full-forward and kicked one goal.

 He was soon moved into the ruck, and became one of the VFL's best ruckmen of his day.

-He was strong and versatile in the ruck, a reliable kick, and an outstanding strong mark.
+He was known to be strong and versatile in the ruck, a reliable kick, and an outstanding strong mark.
 He was renowned for his use of his body strength to create space for his smaller team-mates.